Why Business Teams should Lead Master Data Management

 Building Your Business-Led MDM Program

-- Assign MDM ownership to supply chain leadership
+• Assign Master Data Governance ownership to supply chain and business teams

 Phase 2: Define Business-Driven Requirements

-- Design workflows that integrate with existing business processes
+• Design master data governance that can integrate with existing business processes

 Measuring Success: Business Metrics That Matter